General Motors railway station: Current status

-Posters about the closure referred to a "temporary suspension".
-While M>Train did not rule out the possibility of re-opening the station at a future time, the M>Train network is now operated by Metro Trains Melbourne.
+Posters about the closure referred to a "temporary suspension": while M>Train did not rule out the possibility of re-opening the station in the future, the M>Train network is now operated by Metro Trains Melbourne.
 In 2015, a spokeswoman for Public Transport Victoria said that there were no plans by either Metro Trains or PTV to re-open the station.

-If the station is to be reopened, both platforms and the footbridge above the station will require repairs and resurfacing, while the building and other fixtures will have to be demolished and new facilities will need to be built.
+If the station is to be re-opened in the future, then substantial works would be required, including extensive repairs and resurfacing of both platforms and the footbridge above the station, the demolition of the building and other fixtures, the construction of new facilities, and bringing the station up to DDA compliance.